PLNG5512 Regional Planning

 - Contact hours

-- 6 days during June including a field trip (charges: cost of food and accommodation is borne by the student).
+- Three face-to-face (2-hour) lectures before, and one (2-hour) lecture after the four-day field trip to be held in February.
+(Charges: cost of food and accommodation is borne by the student).
 The total workload for the unit is 150 hours.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.